 The primary funding sources of pension benefits are the collection of participating employer and member contributions and earnings on investments, net of investment expenses.
 Additions to fiduciary net position increased 47.4% in 2017.
 Total additions for the year ended December 31, 2017, were \$2.9 billion compared to \$2.0 billion for the same period in 2016.
 The increase is comprised of an increase in total contributions of \$26.3 million and an increase in investment income of \$0.9 billion.
-Total employer and employee contributions continue to rise due to increases in the number of members in the plan, increases in the average employer and employee contribution rates and increases in employee salaries.
+Total employee and employee contributions continue to rise due to increases in the average employer and employee contribution rates and increases in employee salaries.
 The increase in investment income is attributed to higher appreciation in the fair value of investments and greater returns on the underlying investments.
 Overall market performance as of December 31, 2017, improved significantly over December 31, 2016, as all of the investment categories experienced positive returns, with the global public equity category experiencing the largest return at 26.28%.
 Overall net investment returns for the year ended December 31, 2017, were 14.51% compared to the prior year's return of 8.52%.